Berohlfs/file-search-app/README.md

 ### The `files` Table

-As I've mentioned, a new file row is created upon upload as 'Pending' — the status column is an enumerated type that can be 'Pending', 'Processed', or 'Failed'.
-In this same step, the file's raw text content is extracted and saved, and a copy is sent to an S3-compatible bucket called 'files'.
+As I've mentioned, a new file row is created upon upload as "Pending" — the status column is an enumerated type that can be "Pending", "Processed", or "Failed".
+In this same step, the file's raw text content is extracted and saved, and a copy of the file is sent to an S3-compatible bucket called "files".
 The `files` table also immediately stores the following:

 - `title`
 - `size` (in bytes)
-- `bucket ref` (points to the file copy stored in the S3 bucket)
+- `bucket_ref` (points to the file copy stored in the S3 bucket)
 - `extension`
 - `mime_type`
 - `content_text` (full extracted raw text)